Clairity001/alx-low_level_programming/0x02-functions_nested_loops/README.md

-a program that finds and prints the first 98 Fibonacci numbers, starting with 1 and 2, followed by a new line
+a function that prints the n times table, starting with 0